Jacob-CL/CTFNotes/CryptographyandNetworkSecurity/Chapter2-IntroductionToNumberTheory.md

 The vertical bar `|` is about whether division works cleanly, while ÷ is about what you get from division.

-If you wanted to find all divisors for the number `24`:
-- 1 goes into 24 (24 times)
-- 2 goes into 24 (12 times)
-- 3 goes into 24 (8 times)
-- 4 goes into 24 (6 times)
-- 5 does not go in to 24
-- etc

 So we have some simple rules of divisibility:
 - If something divides 1, it must be 1 or -1 because only they can divide 1 evenly.